Guide

 BankCodeKit uses visible BIC/SWIFT format rules only and checks them locally in the browser.
 It does not use a licensed BIC directory and does not confirm directory status, bank existence, or Swift network connectivity.
 The official Swift BIC / ISO 9362 information is used as a reference source, and periodic review does not imply live directory accuracy.

-Last reviewed: 2026-05-15 Sources: Swift BIC / ISO 9362 information Reference data is reviewed periodically.
-BankCodeKit does not perform live bank, account, sanctions, or payment-network verification.
+Last reviewed: 2026-06-28 Sources: Swift BIC / ISO 9362 information Reference data is reviewed periodically.
+BankCodeKit does not perform live bank, account, sanctions, or payment-network confirmation.